High concept: Terminology

 High-concept narratives differ from analogous narratives.
 In the case of the latter, a high-concept story may be employed to allow commentary on an implicit subtext.
 A prime example of this might be George Orwell's Nineteen Eighty-Four, which asks, "What if we lived in a future of totalitarian government?" while simultaneously generating social comment and critique aimed at Orwell's own (real-world) contemporary society.
-Similarly, the Gene Roddenberry sci-fi series Star Trek went beyond the high concept storytelling of a futurist starship crew, by addressing 20th century social issues in a hypothetical and defamiliarising context.
-Planet of the Apes (1968) likewise engages in social commentary regarding race relations and other topics from modern human society via the lens of the ape civilization, in part as a response by screenplay co-writer Rod Serling to his experiences of anti-semitism.
+Similarly, the Gene Roddenberry's sci-fi series Star Trek went beyond the high-concept storytelling of a futurist starship crew, by addressing 20th century social issues in a hypothetical and defamiliarizing context.
+Planet of the Apes (1968) likewise engages in social commentary regarding race relations and other topics from modern human society via the lens of the ape civilization, in part as a response by screenplay co-writer Rod Serling to his experiences of anti-Semitism.

 Characteristics

 The term is often applied to films that are pitched and developed almost entirely upon an engaging premise with broad appeal, rather than standing upon complex character study, cinematography, or other strengths that relate more to the artistic execution of a production.
 Extreme examples of high-concept films are Snakes on a Plane and Sharknado, which describe their entire premises in their titles.

 A movie described as being "high-concept" is considered easy to sell to a wide audience because it delivers upon an easy-to-grasp idea.
 This simple narrative can often be summed up with a single iconic image, such as the theme park logo from Jurassic Park.
 Along with having well-defined genre and aesthetics, high-concept films have marketing guidelines known as "the look, the hook and the book".